Das-Kollektiv/tdme2/README-TerrainEditor.md

       - set up the texture scale
       - set up the strength which will be multiplied with strength base derived from texture rgb color space
       - foliage gets updated after terrain height change
+      - the terrain brush is displayed on top of terrain
     - create water meshes with a auto fill like algorithm at grabbed brush terrain height
     - use a brush to add or remove foliage with predefined or user generated textures
       - operations are place, delete